ros-controls/ros2_control_demos/README.md

 joint_state_controller[joint_state_controller/JointStateController] active
 ```

-Now you should also see the *RRbot* represented correctly in the `rviz2`.
+Now you should also see the *RRbot* represented correctly in `rviz2`.

 ### Using ForwardCommandController